fallongege/HomeWork/README.md

 Encrypted the bucket using server_side_encryption with kms key

 ## Extra Bonus point
 Crreated an s3  backend to manage the state file.
-Encountered a liitle problem when creating the s3 backend.
-I Initially, I didn't know the s3 bucket to be used for the backend has to be existing before the backend can be created.
+Encountered a little problem when creating the s3 backend.Initially, I didn't know the s3 bucket to be used for the backend has to be existing before the backend can be created.
 * Resolved the problem by searching online.